 Run an Ecommerce Funnel Analysis

-This strategy is something you can do with Amplitude, starting off from a funnel analysis chart.
+Funnel analysis is something you can do with Amplitude, starting off with a Funnel Analysis chart.

 Here, we have a typical ecommerce conversion funnel.
 I can see how my customers go from viewing items to adding those items to their cart to finally completing a purchase.
 I see here that there’s a significant drop off between the first two steps of the funnel: viewing an item and adding it to their cart.